joolstorrentecalo/gitlab-foss/doc/administration/geo/setup/database.md

 In a Geo secondary site, the main PostgreSQL database is a read-only replica of the primary site's PostgreSQL database.

+If you are using `repmgr` on your Geo primary site, see [these instructions](#migrating-from-repmgr-to-patroni) for migrating from `repmgr` to Patroni.

 A production-ready and secure setup requires at least:

 - 3 Consul nodes _(primary and secondary sites)_